 As with all of the Institute’s work, under Allison’s direction, TIMEP’s research department centers the local experience, engaging directly with a wide network of actors on the ground (as well as in the US and Europe) to ensure that it serves the advancement of equitable, rights-forward, and values-based policy outcomes.

 Allison has also engaged in her own research during her time at the Institute, focusing on the nexus of security, rights, and international policy, with a particular interest in emergent tools and technologies.
 Her writings on these topics appear regularly on TIMEP’s website, and she has written for The Intercept, Foreign Affairs, Lawfare blog, The National, and others.
 She gives regular comment to international news media and has appeared as a speaker in a variety of high-profile fora.
 She is the principal investigator of TIMEP’s Egypt Security Watch project.

-Allison is a recent graduate of the University of California, Santa Barbara’s Masters in Global and International Studies program.
-At UCSB Allison studied society and politics of North Africa, viewed through the lens of human rights and democratic practice.
+Allison is a graduate of the University of California, Santa Barbara’s Masters in Global and International Studies program.
+At UCSB Allison studied society and politics of North Africa, with a focus on human rights and democratic practices.
 Allison’s final thesis, entitled Seasons in Morocco: Deliberative Street Politics and Sacralized Dissent, explored the dialectical relationship between authoritarian regimes and popular political expression.
-Allison conducted research for the thesis, working with local activists and community organizers.
-Most recently, Allison returned to Morocco to continue independent research, working with local NGOs and activist on issues of sub-Saharan migration and migrant communities in Rabat.
+Allison conducted field research for the thesis in Rabat, working with local activists and community organizers.
+In 2013, Allison returned to Morocco to continue independent research, working with local NGOs and activists on issues of sub-Saharan migration and migrant communities in Rabat.